-English-Language Development
+English Language Development

-Based on a substantial research base proving the benefits of a structured English immersion program, KIPP Comienza implements a comprehensive structured immersion program, in every mainstream classroom, for its English learners ("ELs").
-It is the goal of KIPP Comienza that all of its students leave the school proficient in the English language and with pride for their home language.
+Based on a substantial research base proving the benefits of a structured English immersion program, KIPP Empower will implement a comprehensive structured immersion program in every mainstream classroom for its English learners ("ELs").
+It is the goal of KIPP Empower that all of its students will leave KIPP Empower proficient in the English language and with pride for their home language.

-Teachers at KIPP Comienza use the English Language Development standards set forth by the California Department of Education, and in alignment with the CCSS, to assist in planning and assessing the progress of English Learners.
-Students of limited English proficiency receive the same academic content as those students who are native English speakers in alignment with KIPP SoCal's English Learner Master Plan.
-This instruction takes the form of a designated ELD block for 60-80 minutes per week (lower-school ELs receive 20 minutes, four times per week; upper-school ELs will receive 15 minutes, four times per week).
-All instruction is in English.
-The designated ELD activities are taught to the whole class with intentional questioning, grouping, and progress monitoring of students identified as English Learners.
-When leadership and teachers review student data it is aggregated to show EL students, and during the data reviews we compare student performance to the standards, which may be tracked using a standards-based pacing calendar.
+Teachers at KIPP Empower will use the English Language Development standards set forth by the California Department of Education, and in alignment with the CCSS, to assist in planning and assessing the progress of ELs.
+Students of limited English proficiency will receive the same academic content as those students who are native English speakers in alignment with KIPP SoCal's English Learner Master

+Plan.
+This instruction will take the form of a designated ELD block for 60-80 minutes per week (i.e., 20 minutes, four times per week).
+All instruction will be in English.
+The designated ELD activities will be taught to the whole class with intentional questioning, grouping, and progress monitoring of students identified as English learners.
+When leadership and teachers review student data it will be disaggregated to show EL students.
+During the data reviews we compare student performance to the standards, which may be tracked using a standards-based pacing calendar.

-Language acquisition is enhanced by exposing students to experiences in a variety of learning modalities (kinesthetic, auditory, and visual) that correspond to the subject matter and grade level curriculum as well as providing structured, explicit language instruction.
-Teachers use Specially Designed Academic Instruction in English ("SDAIE") strategies to enhance the English Language development of all students.
-These strategies are also effective for English only students, as they implement strong teaching techniques.
-When teaching using SDAIE strategies, teachers organize the subject matter so that it is grade level appropriate and cognitively demanding in the core curriculum.
+Language acquisition will be enhanced by exposing students to experiences in a variety of learning modalities (kinesthetic, auditory, and visual) that correspond to the subject matter and grade level curriculum as well as provide structured, explicit language instruction.
+Teachers will use Specially Designed Academic Instruction in English ("SDAIE") strategies to enhance the English-language development of all students.
+These strategies are also effective for English-only students, as they implement strong teaching techniques.
+When teaching using SDAIE strategies, teachers will organize the subject matter so that it is grade level appropriate and cognitively demanding in the core curriculum.
 SDAIE provides (1) access to the core curriculum, (2) English language development, and (3) opportunities for social integration into the multicultural classroom community.
 Examples of utilizing SDAIE strategies include supporting verbal explanations with nonverbal cues and designing appropriate learning sequences, such as building upon prior knowledge.
-In addition to SDAIE strategies, teachers also provide students with differentiated explicit language instruction.
+In addition to SDAIE strategies, teachers will also provide students with differentiated explicit language instruction.

-Teachers use the CCSS aligned English Language Development Standards along with a forms and functions matrix, and an adapted model of Susana Dutro's framework for a focused approach on language development, to design lessons that build academic language- both vocabulary and structure, provide fluency or language practice, and encourage students towards appropriately rigorous language outputs.
+Teachers will use the CCSS aligned English Language Development Standards along with forms and functions matrix, and an adapted model of Susana Dutro's framework for a focused approach on language development, to design lessons that build academic language (both vocabulary and structure), provide fluency or language practice, and encourage students towards appropriately rigorous language outputs.

-In addition to the structured English immersion modifications teachers make in their mainstream classes within KIPP Comienza's extended day schedule, there is ample time that can be used for additional intensive English language instruction during small group and workshop time.
-KIPP Comienza uses proven methodologies including increased time for reading and math and individualized instruction for students who are acquiring English.
-Examples of instructional models that may be employed with ELs students at KIPP Comienza include:
+In addition to the structured English immersion modifications teachers will make in their mainstream classes within the extended day schedule, there will be ample time that can be used for additional intensive English-language instruction during small group and workshop time.
+KIPP Empower will use proven methodologies including increased time for reading and math and individualized instruction for students who are acquiring English.
+Examples of instructional models that may be employed with ELs students at KIPP Empower will include:

 - Workshop models

 - Cooperative learning

 - Thematic teaching

 - Scaffolding instruction

 - Think/pair/share

 - Kinesthetic activities

 - Books on tape

 - Graphic organizers

 - Pre-teaching vocabulary

 - Labeling items in classrooms and school in different languages

 - Manipulatives

 - Jigsaw

-- Storytelling
+- Storytelling;

 - Using culturally relevant materials

 - Repetition

 - Modeling